 Child (3-6): $11

-SPECIAL OFFER: In honor of the San Diego Museum Council's Kids Free in October, theNAT and Premier Exhibitions, Inc. are offering the first 500 kids tickets (ages 3-12) free when purchased withfull-price adult member ticket, while supplies last.
+Plus, for a limited time only, theNAT and Premier Exhibitions, Inc. are offering the first 500 kids' tickets (ages 3-12) to The Discovery of King Tut FREE when purchased with full-price adult ticket, while supplies last.

 Limit two free tickets per household.
 Cannot be combined with any other coupon or discount.Offer available for October timed-entry tickets only and cannot be applied to anytime tickets.
 Free kids' tickets to The Discovery of King Tut also include general admission to the Museum and films in the giant screen theater.
 Please call Customer Service to purchase tickets 877.946.7797 (9 AM - 5:30 PM daily) or purchase online using promo code TutFreeKid.
 Apply promo code to child tickets (ages 3-6) or youth tickets (ages 7-12).